eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The terms and conditions of these services are for each Member State to determine.

-PID Providers may e.g., be the same organisations that today issue official identity documents, electronic identity means, Wallet Providers etc. Wallet Providers may be the same organisations as PID Providers.
-In case an organisation acts as both a PID Provider and a Wallet Provider, it shall comply with all requirements for both PID Providers and Wallet Providers.
+PID Providers may be the same organisations that today issue official identity documents, electronic identity means, etc. Wallet Providers may be the same organisations as PID Providers.
+In case an organisation acts as both a PID Provider and a
+Wallet Provider, it complies with all requirements for both PID Providers and Wallet Providers.

 ### 3.4 Trusted Lists Registrar